80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a long, loud crying sound made by a dog or wolf; to cry out loudly in anger, pain, amusement etc.

-Example sentenceHer pet dog suddenly started howling at midnight.
+Example in a sentenceHer pet dog suddenly started howling at midnight.

 37. Hush